United States Air Force Fire Protection: Notable USAF Firefighters

+Jack Nicholson, In 1957, Nicholson joined the California Air National Guard and performed weekend drills and two-week annual training as a firefighter assigned to the unit based at the Van Nuys Airport.

 SSgt Ray Rangel, assigned the 732nd Expeditionary Civil Engineering Squadron Fire Department, died during a rescue response when an Army Humvee from the 5th Squadron, 7th Cavalry, 3d Infantry Division overturned in a canal during a combat patrol near Balad AB, Iraq 13 February 2005.

 Robert A. McAllister.
 Over the course of his 28-year Air Force career, he worked every position in the fire station including firefighter, crew chief, rescueman, rescue specialist, station chief, assistant chief, fire inspector, training chief, deputy chief and fire chief.
 He even worked directly with Pararescue Jumpers as a part of the elite Airborne Rescue Specialist/Firefighter.

 During his time in Vietnam, he earned many prestigious medals, decorations and awards including 33 Air Medals for over 1,155 combat missions, the Silver Star for his participation in the recovery of a downed B-52H tail gunner, two Bronze Stars, six Meritorious Service Medals, six Air Force Commendation Medals and the Vietnamese Medal of Honor for training Vietnamese firefighters.
 McAllister was directly responsible for saving 17 Airmen and recovering several remains of those killed in action.
 He retired at the rank of Senior Master Sergeant and continued working for the Air Force in the civilian sector.

 Airman First Class Robert Doss was a firefighter and rescueman with Pacific Air Rescue Center (PARC) Detachment 4.
 On 27 April 1965, at 1605 hours, an A-1 Skyraider of the RVNAF 23rd Tactical Wing, fully fueled and laden with Mk82 500-pound bombs, crashed during take-off.
 A1C Doss and his crew responded immediately.
 As the rescue crew approached the burning aircraft to rescue the pilot, the ordinance on the aircraft exploded.
 A1C Doss was struck in the chest by a fragment from the exploding aircraft and was killed.